 The following paragraphs are a simple summary of what we believe as a church family.
 Every belief and teaching of Cornerstone Baptist Church is rooted in the Bible, God’s Holy Word.
 A more detailed doctrinal statement can be obtained from our church office.

-We believe the Bible to be the word of God, and in accordance with this, the verbal, plenary inspiration of its entirety, both the Old and New Testaments.
-We use the Authorized King James Version throughout our entire ministry and accept it as the divinely preserved and perfect Word of God for the English-speaking world.
+The Bible is our final authority in all matters of faith and practice.
+We believe it to be the Word of God, and in accordance with this, the verbal, plenary inspiration and preservation of its entirety, both the Old and New Testaments.
+We use the King James version of the Bible in all public services and throughout our entire ministry.
+(II Timothy 3:16-17; II Peter 1:20-21)

 We believe in one Triune God, eternally existing in three persons: God the Father, God the Son, and God the Holy Spirit.
 Each are co-eternal in being, co-identical in nature, coequal in power and glory, and have the same attributes and perfections.

-We believe that the Holy Spirit convicts of sin, makes believers children of God through the new birth, assuring them of Heaven, and by His indwelling enables Christians to live a Godly life.
-Every Christian receives the Holy Spirit the moment they accept Jesus Christ as their personal Savior.
-We do not believe that speaking in tongues is for today.
-True evidence of the filling of the Holy Spirit is found in the fruit of the Spirit–love, joy, peace, long-suffering, gentleness, goodness, faith, meekness, temperance.
+We believe the Holy Spirit of God is a person of the Godhead who is presently indwelling and directing the development of believers and advancement of the gospel in the world.
+We believe that the Holy Spirit convicts of sin, makes believers children of God through the new birth, assuring them of Heaven, and by His indwelling enables Christians to live a life in the freedom of Christ.
+Every Christian receives the Holy Spirit the moment they place their faith in Jesus Christ as Savior.
+While speaking in tongues was a sign to the early church of the indwelling of the Holy Spirit, following the time of the apostles evidence of the filling of the Holy Spirit is found in the fruit of the Spirit–love, joy, peace, long-suffering, gentleness, goodness, faith, meekness, temperance.
+(John 3:5–6, 14:16; Acts 1:5, 11:15; 1 Corinthians 3:16, 6:19–20; 1 Corinthians 12:13; Galatians 5:22-23)

 We believe that all men are sinners by nature and choice, sinful and lost, and have within themselves no possible means of salvation apart from Jesus Christ.
 That sin separates man from God.
-We believe that in His goodness and mercy, God made a way for man to be saved from his sin.
+We believe that in His love and mercy, God made a way for man to be saved from his sin.
 Jesus Christ is the way, the truth, and the life.
-Man can be forgiven of all his sins if he will confess his sin to God and put his faith in the finished work of Jesus Christ.
-It is not what man does for God that gets him to heaven, it is what God has done for man.
+Man can be forgiven of all his sins if he will confess his sin to God and put his faith in the finished redemptive work of Jesus Christ.
+It is not what man does for God that reconciles him, it is what God has done for man.
 Repentance and faith in the Gospel of Christ is the way to be reconciled to God.
-We believe that once a person is save, they receive the gift of eternal life and they cannot lose their salvation.
-Continued sin on the part of a believer breaks his fellowship with God, but not his son-ship.
-The saved go to a literal place called Heaven to live eternally with God when they die, and the unsaved go to a literal hell when they die.
+Those who reject Jesus Christ as Savior are separated from God for eternity, but those who receive Jesus as Savior are adopted into God’s family and given His gift of eternal life.
+We believe that once a person is saved, they cannot lose their salvation.
+(Luke 24; Acts 1:9-11; Romans 5:8-10; Ephesians 1:20-23; I Peter 3:18)

-We believe the church began with Jesus Christ and the calling out of the twelve apostles.
-The church was empowered on the day of Pentecost.
-We believe the local church is God’s only institution to carry out His work today.
-We believe the local church is composed of members who have been saved and baptized according to the command of Christ, and have voluntarily united together for the purposes of worship, fellowship, service, and the Lord’s Table.
-The church’s mission statement is found in the Great Commission of Matthew 28:19-20 and Mark 16:15, where Jesus commanded to go into all the world and preach the Gospel, baptize believers, and continue to teach them the Word of God until His return.
+We believe the church began with Jesus Christ and the calling out of the twelve apostles and was empowered on the day of Pentecost.
+We believe the church is God’s institution for advancing the gospel and doing His work in the world.
+We believe the local church is composed of members who have been saved and baptized according to the command of Christ, and have voluntarily united together for the purposes of Bible teaching, worship, prayer, fellowship, service, evangelism, and observance of baptism and the Lord’s Supper (communion).
+The church’s mission statement is found in the Great Commission of Matthew 28:19-20 and Acts 1:8, where Jesus commanded to go into all the world and preach the Gospel, baptize believers, and continue to teach them the Word of God until His return.
 We believe that the local New Testament church should be autonomous, free of denominational hierarchy.
 Christ is its head, the pastor is the under shepherd, deacons are servants to the church, and the Bible is the sole authority for faith and practice.
-The ordinances that Christ instituted for the church are the Lord’s Supper and believers’ baptism.
+The ordinances that Christ instituted for the church are the Lord’s Supper (communion) and believers’ baptism.
+(Matthew 16:16–18; Acts 1:15, 2:41–43, 11:15, 20:28; 1 Corinthians 15: 51–58; Ephesians 1:12–14, 5:25–30; 1 Thessalonians 4:13–18; 1 Timothy 3:4–15)